Search results

 -

-Crew members service a UH-1N Iroquois helicopter aboard the amphibious assault ship USS GUAM (LPH 9) during Exercise SOLID SHIELD '87National Archives at College Park - Still PicturesImage
+Crew members prepare to hoist in a boat alongside the amphibious assault ship USS GUAM (LPH 9) during the field training Exercise SOLID SHIELD'87National Archives at College Park - Still PicturesImage

 -